-A. Pursuit Strategies
+A. Pursuit strategies

-We now discuss possible strategies that law enforcement may employ in deciding whether to arrest a criminal or continue investigating other, neighboring nodes.
+We now discuss the possible strategies that law enforcement may employ when deciding whether to arrest a criminal or continue investigating other, neighboring nodes.
 As already discussed, the police is assumed not to have full knowledge of the entire organization but only of the criminals under investigation and their linked nodes.
-Because this is a dark network, the pursuit process may be unsuccessful with law enforcement reaching street criminals that are low on the criminal hierarchy, representing a dead-end.
+Because this is a dark network, the pursuit process may be unsuccessful with law enforcement reaching street criminals that are low on the criminal hierarchy, representing a dead end.

-The first possible pursuit method we consider is the fixed investigation number strategy, where starting from a given street criminal, law enforcement officials will investigate p successive nodes before making an arrest, assuming they have not reached a new street criminal along their self-avoiding random walk.
-This strategy will be denoted by $Q_A(p)$.
+The first possible pursuit method we consider is the fixed investigation number strategy, where, starting from a given street criminal, a disruptor will investigate p successive nodes before making an arrest, assuming it has not encountered any new street criminals along its self-avoiding random walk.
+This strategy will be denoted by $Q_A(p)$ .
 The second method is the minimum out degree strategy, where law enforcement officials will keep investigating until a node of at least out degree q is reached, similarly assuming the self-avoiding random walk does not lead to other street criminals.
-In this case, it is assumed that police agents are seeking to maximize the influence of the criminal to be arrested, since the higher q is, the more direct underlyings the suspect will be affiliated to.
-We denote this strategy by $Q_D(q)$.
-Finally, within the infinite investigation strategy, the pursuit is stopped only upon reaching the kingpin or a dead-end street-criminal.
-This last strategy will be denoted by Q_I .
-While there are many more possible disruption strategies, we view these as the building blocks of possible pursuit methods.
-Note that none of the above strategies require full knowledge of the network layout, since the out degree is a local measurement.
-In Fig. 8 we show law enforcement officials pursuing strategy $Q_A(q=3)$ on an initial full ternary tree of height three.
+In this case, it is assumed that police agents are seeking to maximize the influence of the criminal to be arrested, since the higher q is, the more direct underlings the suspect will be affiliated to.
+We denote this strategy by $Q_D(q)$ .
+Finally, we consider the persistent investigative strategy where the pursuit is stopped only upon reaching the kingpin or a dead-end street criminal.
+This third and final strategy is denoted by $Q_I$ .
+In Fig. 8, we show a disruptor pursuing strategy $Q_A(q=3)$ on an initial full ternary tree of height 3.